Dominic Smith Player Props: Nationals vs. Cubs

 Dominic Smith At The Plate

-- Smith is hitting .255 with two doubles, a home run and 10 walks.
+- Smith is batting .255 with two doubles, a home run and 10 walks.

-- Smith has reached base via a hit in 17 games this year (of 25 played), and had multiple hits in seven of those games.

-- He has gone deep in one of 25 games, and in 0.9% of his plate appearances.
+- Smith will look to extend his four-game hitting streak.
+He's batting .350 with one homer in his last games.

+- In 69.2% of his 26 games this season, Smith has picked up at least one hit.
+He's also had seven multi-hit games.

+- In four games this season, Smith has picked up an RBI, with more than one RBI once.

-- In nine of 25 games this season, he has scored, including multiple runs once.
+- In 10 of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.